 Black cohosh was listed in one of the standard medical texts of the 19th century as a tonic for 'female problems', probably a euphemism for menopause.
 Today, European studies have demonstrated that black cohosh is effective at relieving hot flashes.
 It may also relieve vaginal dryness, night sweats, and other symptoms of menopause, and promote regular menstruation in women with irregular periods.

-Dr. Joseph Mercola, M.D's website provides a lengthy discussion of black cohosh and its history of use and tests in Europe and North America.
-According to the information on Mercola.com, black cohosh is useful for easing many menopause symptoms including hot flashes and night sweats.
-According to the National Center for Complimentary and Alternative Medicine, black cohosh has been used to treat arthritis and menopause symptoms.
+Black cohosh is useful for easing many menopause symptoms including hot flashes and night sweats.
+According to the National Center for Complementary and Integrative Health (NCCIH), black cohosh has been used to treat arthritis and menopause symptoms.
 Traditional use also includes inducing labor but it is not recommended that women use it for this reason unless guided by a medical professional.
 Studies on black cohosh's use to relieve menopause symptoms reveal mixed results.
 Most of the studies to date have been conducted for six months or less, so long term efficacy and safety is unknown.

 Saw palmetto may be taken by women who suffer from PCOS or polycystic ovarian syndrome, a condition in which small cysts grow on the ovaries.
 Each month, a cyst normally develops on the ovary to release an egg.
 In women with PCOS, clusters of cysts appear, and the ovaries may be enlarged.
 Women with PCOS often have trouble losing weight, develop insulin resistance or diabetes, and may develop other problems such as high blood pressure, high cholesterol and high triglycerides.